adjust/ios_sdk/doc/english/adobe.md

-## Integrate adjust with Adobe SDK
+## Integrate Adjust with the Adobe SDK

-To integrate adjust with all tracked events of Adobe SDK, you must send adjust attribution data to Adobe SDK after receiving the attribution response from our backend.
-Follow the steps of the [attribution callback][attribution-callback] chapter in our Android SDK guide to implement it.
-The callback method can be set as the following, to use the Adobe SDK API:
+To integrate Adjust with all Adove SDK tracked events, you must send your Adjust attribution data to the Adobe SDK after receiving the attribution response from our backend.
+Follow the steps in the [attribution callback][attribution-callback] chapter of our Android SDK guide to implement this.
+To use the Adobe SDK API, the callback method can be set as the following:

 ```objc
 - (void)adjustAttributionChanged:(ADJAttribution *)attribution {